kalessil/phpinspectionsea/docs/probable-bugs.md

 }
 ```

-This is PHP-specific and mentioned in [documentation](https://secure.php.net/manual/en/control-structures.continue.php):
+This is PHP-specific and mentioned in the [documentation](https://secure.php.net/manual/en/control-structures.continue.php):

 > In PHP the switch statement is considered a looping structure for the purposes of continue. continue behaves like break
 > (when no arguments are passed).
 If a switch is inside a loop, continue 2 will continue with the next iteration of the outer loop.